You can store temporal data in a variety of ways. Here are some best practices you can follow when storing your temporal data.

 Depending on whether the attributes of your data change over time or the shape of each feature changes over time, you can choose to store your temporal data in a single table or in separate tables.

-Often you'll have time represented in columns in your attribute table, for instance, medical costs per county for 1990, 1991, and 1992.
-To visualize this data through time, you must reformat the table so that the time values are in row format.
+Often you'll have time represented in columns in your attribute table.
+For instance, medical costs per county for 1990, 1991, and 1992 might be listed in separate columns in a single row in the table.
+To visualize this data through time using the time slider's capabilities for data filtering, you must reformat the table so that the time values are in row format.

 Index fields that contain time values